-Japanese people are aware of this indirectness so they are very forgiving to clueless foreigners.
+Japanese people are aware of this indirectness so they are very forgiving to clueless foreigners, especially young students who are studying abroad in Japan.
 But knowing this fact from the beginning can guide you in learning how Japanese people naturally communicate with each other.
 This illustrates that learning a language is better acquired through context rather than by memorizing isolated grammar structures.

 More practice, some more practice, and then some more!